selahattinozturk/Red-Assignments2022/README.md

 ## Description

 Write an Idea script file (name_surname_test.iss) that calls a function.
 In this function, you are going to create an IDEA database (name_surname_test.IMD) with 3 columns.
+You will not be importing the database and pulling the data.
+We want you to create the table with codes as described.

 Columns (fields) will be named as **ACIKLAMALAR**, **CARI_DONEM** and **ONCEKI_DONEM**.